Questions? Call us today!

 (c)

-if you fail to operate or use the Products in accordance with the user instructions;
+your failure to operate or use the Products in accordance with the user instructions;

 (d)